l0psec/arm64_macOS_Syscalls/README.md

 # arm64 Syscall Examples
-### This project includes examples of code written in arm64 using syscalls to replicate known malicious behavior.
+### This project includes examples of code written in arm64 using syscalls to replicate behvaiors that could be used maliciously.

 **Behaviors:**
 - Launch a shell